gloveboxes/Introduction-to-Azure-Assistants/demo-1-readme.md

    - Revenue: Numeric values representing the sales revenue.
    - Discounts: Numeric values representing the discounts applied to the sales.
    - Shipping Costs: Numeric values representing the shipping costs.
+   - Net Revenue: you can calculate user revenue, discount and shipping cost

    Your responsibilities include the following:
    - Analyze and provide insights based on the available sales data.